Historical Grant

 Who this is for and who should not apply

-The opportunity is suitable for organisations that can lead a full 12-month development contract, not necessarily only those with a social-sector mission.
-The competition text allows organisations of any size and allows collaborations via subcontracting.
-That means education providers, digital teams, design consultancies, evidence charities, social enterprises, and child-focused technology providers can all be potential applicants if they can lead deliverables in the UK.
+The closed opportunity was suitable for organisations that could lead a full 12-month development contract, not necessarily only those with a social-sector mission.
+The competition text allowed organisations of any size and collaborations via specialist subcontracting.
+That included education providers, digital teams, design consultancies, evidence charities, social enterprises, and child-focused technology providers that could lead deliverables in the UK.
+This description should not be read as evidence that applications remain possible for this cycle.

 The likely best-fit profiles are teams that can do all of the following: